doe300/cpplog/README.md

 - logger.h: This header contains the Logger-classes.
 You only need to include this file if you want to customize the logging output (style, destination, ...)

 To support multi-threaded applications, any thread writing logs has its own instance of an output-stream where it assembles the logging output in.
-With the call of the *endl* function, the message is added to a thread-safe queue, which is then read from an extra logging thread and printed to the logging device.
+With the call of the *endl* function, the message is written to the output in a thread-safe fashion.
-This concept also speeds up logging, since the output onto a possible slow medium (file system or console) is moved to an extra thread and does not stall the application's threads.

 ## Usage